 ▶ If you want to skip the long lines, you can use Uber to get around Sintra.
 This is a practical choice if you are traveling as a group with 2 or more people.
 It can also save you time when going from one attraction to another so you can take more advantage of the day.

-How Long Should you Stay in Sintra?
+How Long Should You Stay in Sintra?

 If you have limited time, you can visit Sintra as part of a day trip from Lisbon or elsewhere, either independently or as part of a Lisbon to Sintra tour.
 You should be able to see some of the highlights of Sintra in a day.